The One Pixel Camera, 2014

 A Series of Boring Videos, 2011-2014

-A Series of Boring Videos consists of three videos, Watched (2011), Watching (2012) and Watch (2014), each pertaining to a specific idiom of boredom: “a watched pot never boils”, “watching paint dry” and “to watch grass grow”, respectively.
-Beyond a simple tongue-in-cheek literalization of these adages, the videos are meant to encourage a close and considered looking, and a tacit understanding, of what in actual fact, are incredibly complex physical, chemical, biological and psychological phenomena.
+A Series of Boring Videos consists of three videos, Watched (2011), Watching (2012) and Watch (2014), where each video pertains to a specific idiom of boredom: “a watched pot never boils”, “watching paint dry” and “to watch grass grow”, respectively.
+Beyond a simple tongue-in-cheek literalization of these adages, the videos are meant to encourage the viewer to engage in a close and considered look at what, in actual fact, are very complex physical, chemical, biological and psychological phenomena.

 Images of Men, 2012